pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

 pachctl create pipeline -f branch-mover.json
 ```

-.NOTE:
+!!! note
     You can run this step with the command  `make create-branch-mover`.

 ## Example run-through